 The response to the threat of STIs like gonorrhea, chlamydia, and syphilis includes the improvement of diagnosing and treating pregnant women for syphilis so that newborns can also be promptly treated.

-The locating of individuals infected by drug-resistant gonorrhea and treating them quickly is an aim of the federal government, as is assisting state departments and health clinics to integrate STI care for HIV-positive patients.
+The locating of individuals infected by drug-resistant gonorrhea and treating them quickly is an aim of the federal government, as is assisting state departments and health clinics to integrate STI/STD care for HIV-positive patients.

 In terms of core infrastructure, mitigating the high number of STI diagnoses begins with an open conversation, regular testing, and the use of protection or the choice of mutual monogamy.
 When screening and prompt treatment are a normal part of medical care, providers can offer a higher-quality service that helps patients stay healthy.